avafinger/nanopi-m3-ubuntu-base-minimal/README.md

 	[  182.202709] EXT4-fs (sdc2): mounted filesystem without journal.
 Opts: (null)

-The SD CARD is in the format /dev/sdX where X is a letter (b,c,....), in our case is c
+The SD CARD is in the format /dev/sdX where X is a letter (b,c,....), in our case is c (from above)

 	sd card is /dev/sdc